 You must make sure that all of your documentation is sent to LSAC.
 This includes

 - undergraduate, graduate, professional, and law school transcripts;

 - letters of recommendation;

 - and evaluations

 We summarize your undergraduate work and combine all of your documents with your LSAT score and writing sample to create a report that we send to the law schools to which you apply.
 Most applicants use the electronic applications included as part of CAS to apply to law schools.
 When law schools receive your completed application, they will request your law school report from LSAC.

-NOTE: LSAC will release applicant information only to the applicant.
+NOTE: LSAC will release applicant file information only to the applicant or to the law school.
 Information is not released to a parent, spouse, friend, or any other person.

 Completing Your Credential Assembly Service (CAS) File